 While the management of pediatric patients with SCD has improved dramatically in recent years, the transition from pediatric to adult care coincides with a period of high risk for many people as SCD often worsens during the late teens/early twenties.
 There is a significant shortage of adult care providers with the requisite knowledge and skill set.
 People with SCD described the difficulty they faced trying to navigate a very different system of care and recounted a worsening of health as a result of limited access to multidimensional care.
-Because of the course of SCD, there is a sharp increase in mortality following the transition from pediatric to adult care. ^{36,37} programs.
+Because of the course of SCD, there is a sharp increase in mortality following the transition from pediatric to adult care. ^{35,36} programs.
 People with SCD were anxious that the retirement of a community's only specialist would lead to a spike in SCD mortality.
-A retired specialist from California, Dr. Keith Quirolo, provided sobering statistics about the severe shortage of sickle cell hematologists: in the state of California, there are only about five physicians who specialize in the treatment of SCD for every 7,000 residents living with the condition.34 In response to these health disparities, legislative efforts the Sickle Cell Disease Comprehensive Care Act have been made to establish federal funding for state Medicaid programs to create special centers to provide comprehensive, preventive outpatient care.
-Policy such as this would be a step toward equitable access to life-saving standard of care.
+A retired specialist from California, Dr. Keith Quirolo, provided sobering statistics about the severe shortage of sickle cell hematologists: in the state of California, there are only about five physicians who specialize in the treatment of SCD for every 7,000 residents living with the condition.33